-- Describe historical, cultural, and political issues relevant in contemporary local, national, and global communities - Analyze how such issues affect various local, national, and global regions, communities, and individuals

-- Identify and explicate successful models of civic discourse at the local, national, and global levels - Develop strategies beyond the classroom to address local, national, and global issues - Engender an awareness of the universal aspects of humanity. - Explore causes of prejudice and discrimination. - Analyze traditional and evolving views of women, race, and ethnicity. - Foster a cooperative atmosphere in which inclusive cultural relations may be improved. - Include study of the social, economic, political, and/or psychological dimension of relations between and among ethnic, racial, and gender groups.
+- Describe historical, cultural, and political issues relevant in contemporary local, national, and global communities - Analyze how such issues affect various local, national, and global regions, communities, and individuals - Engender an awareness of the universal aspects of humanity. - Explore causes of prejudice and discrimination. - Analyze traditional and evolving views of women, race, and ethnicity. - Analyze traditional and evolving views of women, race, and ethnicity. - Include study of the social, economic, political, and/or psychological dimension of relations between and among ethnic, racial, and gender groups.

-4. METHOD OF INSTRUCTION
+4. METHODS OF INSTRUCTION